 Nothing ruins a pleasant day quite like a goose egg on your head, or a throbbing finger pinch.
 Avoiding those things (and, of course, the much more disastrous potential events) is the context of this gantry crane safety article.

-Sometimes, despite your best efforts, holes you drill for a project don’t quite align with those in the mating parts.
-It’s maddening, and sometimes you feel dumb because it’s messed up, but there are ways to fix
+Despite your best efforts, sometimes the holes you drill for a project will not quite align with those in the mating parts.
+It is maddening, and often you feel dumb because it is messed up, but there are ways to fix

 Do you believe the old saying “Necessity is the Mother of Invention”?
 Well, I have a need, but I don’t need an invention, just a quick solution.
 So, maybe Necessity is really the Mother of Creative Solutions!